interactivereport/scRNAsequest/README.md

 Continuing from section 1.1, we assume that the pipeline was installed in: ~/scRNASequest.

-First, we set up the config file (~/scRNASequest/demo/config.yml) by pointing these parameters to your directory, and other lines don't need to be changed:
+First, we set up the config file (~/scRNASequest/demo/config.yml) by pointing these parameters to your directory because the default directory was /demo, and other lines don't need to be changed:

 ```
 ...